dansleboby/ZoomPHP-sdk/docs/Api/ContactsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$search_key = "search_key_example"; // string | Provide the keyword - either first name, last name or email of the contact whom you have to search for.
+$search_key = 'search_key_example'; // string | Provide the keyword - either first name, last name or email of the contact whom you have to search for.
-$query_presence_status = "query_presence_status_example"; // string | Set `query_presence_status` to `true` in order to include the presence status of a contact in the response.
+$query_presence_status = 'query_presence_status_example'; // string | Set `query_presence_status` to `true` in order to include the presence status of a contact in the response.
 $page_size = 1; // int | The number of records to be returned with a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->searchCompanyContacts($search_key, $query_presence_status, $page_size, $next_page_token);